-- 501c3 nonprofit organizations; registered Louisiana nonprofit organizations
+- 501c3 nonprofit organizations and registered Louisiana nonprofit organizations

 - Individuals (may only apply in the Media Documentation category or the Louisiana Cultural Equity Arts category)

-The Community Partnership Grants program offers grant awards of up to $5,000 to support music and art education programs, cultural events put on by Louisiana arts-based nonprofits, new artistic works that interpret Louisiana culture and other projects that support the Jazz & Heritage Foundation’s mission.
+The Community Partnership Grants program offers grant awards of up to $5,000 to support music and art education programs, cultural events put on by Louisiana arts-based nonprofits, new artistic works that interpret Louisiana culture, and other projects that support the Jazz & Heritage Foundation’s mission.
 Activities funded by these grants must occur between Sept.
-1, 2022, and Aug.
-31, 2023 and take place in Louisiana.
+1, 2023, and Aug.
+31, 2024, and take place in Louisiana.

 Applicants may submit no more than one CPG application – and in only one of our five grant categories – per grant cycle.

 Online Applications Only: We only accept applications through our online application portal.
 We do not accept paper applications.